-My previous blog introduced the idea of five building blocks of culture: storytelling, initiations, rituals, symbols and practices.
+our previous blog introduced the idea of five building blocks of culture: storytelling, initiations, rituals, symbols and practices.

 As a reminder, these building blocks give you a direct route as a leader to influence and transform your organisation.
 They enable you to create an environment and culture in which people begin to feel more engaged, where buy-in is reinforced.

-I’ve written previously about the power of storytelling, but this blog focuses on initiations – why human beings search them out, the potential benefit of making them more conscious and embedding them more firmly into the fundraising sector and our organisational cultures.
+This blog focuses on initiations – why human beings search them out, the potential benefit of making them more conscious and embedding them more firmly into the fundraising sector and our organisational cultures.
 Because if we admit that one of our problems as a sector is attracting and retaining new talent, then surely one of the areas we need to focus on is how we invite and accept people into our ‘group’ and the opportunities that entering it bring for personal growth and transformation.

 What is an initiation?